matthewyingtao/YoChan/README.md

 ## API

+For more detail look at the type definitions of the API routes themselves in the source code.
+It's relatively easy to read I promise!

 | Route        | Method   | Use                         | Expects                                                             |
 | ------------ | -------- | --------------------------- | ------------------------------------------------------------------- |
 | `/`          | `GET`    | Check the server is running |                                                                     |